 Someone with a dual diagnosis has a substance use disorder and a mental health disorder that are active simultaneously.
 Many people are experiencing both substance use disorders and mental health disorders.
 The substance treatment community addresses these disorders simultaneously because this has proven to provide the best long-term results.

-Contact us at the Illinois Recovery Center today if you are prepared to get help for your opioid use disorder.
+Seek help from the best healthcare professionals.
+Both outpatient and inpatient programs are available..
+Contact us at Illinois Recovery Center today if you are prepared to get help for your opioid use disorder.

 How does fentanyl make you feel?

-Fentanyl is a powerful synthetic opioid that is similar to morphine but 50 to 100 times more potent.
+Fentanyl is a powerful synthetic opioid similar to morphine but 50 to 100 times more potent.
 It is typically prescribed to treat severe pain, such as that associated with cancer or post-surgical recovery.
 However, it is also sometimes used non-medically, which can lead to dangerous and even fatal consequences.
 When fentanyl is used non-medically, it is often inhaled, smoked, or injected.
-The drug enters the bloodstream and quickly binds to opioid receptors in the brain, resulting in a feeling of intense euphoria.
+The drug enters the bloodstream and quickly binds to opioid receptors in the brain, resulting in intense euphoria.
 Other effects include relaxation, drowsiness, and slowed breathing.
-Overdose occurs when the respiratory system becomes depressed to the point where breathing stops entirely.
-Fentanyl overdoses are particularly dangerous because the drug works so quickly and can easily result in death.
+An overdose occurs when the respiratory system becomes depressed, and breathing stops entirely.
+Fentanyl overdoses are particularly dangerous because the drug works quickly and can easily result in death.

 What does fentanyl look like?

-Fentanyl is typically white or off-white in color, and is sold in the form of a powder or a liquid.
-Fentanyl is often used to cut other drugs, such as heroin, because it is so potent.
+Fentanyl is typically white or off-white and is sold as a powder or a liquid.
+Fentanyl is often used to cut other drugs, such as heroin because it is so potent.
 As a result, it can be difficult to tell if a substance contains fentanyl just by looking at it.
-Fentanyl can be deadly even in small doses, and has been linked to a surge in overdose deaths in recent years.
-If you come into contact with fentanyl, it is important to seek medical help immediately.
+Fentanyl can be deadly even in small doses and has been linked to a surge in overdose deaths in recent years.
+If you come into contact with fentanyl, it is essential to seek medical help immediately.
 Symptoms of fentanyl exposure include slow and shallow breathing, dizziness, and coma.
-If you suspect that someone has overdosed on fentanyl, call 911 right away.
+If you suspect someone has overdosed on fentanyl, call 911 right away.